adaube/code-snippets/README.md

 ## Make life easier:
   1. Play in a sandbox.
     - Virtualize, break, iterate
-  - This is highly generalized information
-  - Tools exist that take away a lot of the pain/negatives associated with each technology
-  - Knowing how and when to use specific technologies, and the best tools for the job, is something that comes with Paying Your Dues™ as a developer
-  - When in doubt, make things _less_ complex so you can move forward
     - Isolate problems, freeze environments (or just certain layers of the environment)
+  2. When you find a way to do something, stash it somewhere that can be recalled and move on.
+  3. Dependency management will consume you if you let it.
+  4. Get really really good on a terminal; bonus points if you use [zsh][1]!

+## Virtualization
-  - Containers: when you need infantry
+  0. Containers: when you need infantry
     - managed using tools like Docker, Kubernetes
     - lightweight, works in layers
     - fast, start and stop services quickly
-  - Virtual Machines: when you need a tank
+  0. Virtual Machines: when you need a tank
     - managed using tools like VMware :money_with_wings:, VirtualBox, Vagrant
     - slow, bulletproof (isolation)
     - heavy, requires dedicated resources (compute, storage, RAM) which makes it more robust
-  2. When you find a way to do something, stash it somewhere that can be recalled and move on.
-  3. Dependency management will consume you if you let it.
-  4. Get really really good on a terminal; bonus points if you use [zsh][1]!

 [0]: References